Loading your recommendations…

 If you need something in a royal blue, you can find everything you might need at Duke University Stores.

-The Duke men's basketball team will take on Carolina on March 4 at UNC's Dean Smith Center, and the game will be televised on ESPN.
+The Duke men's basketball team will take on Carolina on February 1 at Duke's Cameron Indoor Stadium, and the game will be televised on ESPN.
+The two teams will meet up again at UNC on March 8.

 We all wish we had a crystal ball.
 Check out this matchup predictor to dissect the odds.